 - One in five are obese

 - Obesity costs the NHS close to £1 billion

 - Obesity is responsible for over 20 million working days lost per annum and 40,000 lost years of working life

 - 1,000 people in Britain become obese every day

 A brief history of losing weight

 Weight loss diets as we know them started with the discovery of calories.
 The ability to measure the energy inherent in a food as calories led to the equation that one’s weight was the net result of calories consumed from food, less calories expended by exercise/activity and the body’s own metabolic needs, called the metabolic rate.
-Since fat has more calories per gram (9kcals per gram) than protein or carbohydrate (3.75cals for protein, 4kcals for carb) original weight loss diets were low calorie, low fat diets – examples of which are Rosemary Conley’s, Weight Watchers, and Slimming World.
+Since fat has more calories per gram (9kcals per gram) than protein or Carbohydrates are the primary source of energy for the body as they can be broken down into glucose (sugar) more readily than either protein or… (3.75cals for protein, 4kcals for carb) original weight loss diets were low calorie, low fat diets – examples of which are Rosemary Conley’s, Weight Watchers, and Slimming World.
 Despite the emphasis on low fat, low calorie diets over the past two decades the percentage of people overweight and obese has steadily risen.